JamesSkemp/words/content/post/review-case-logic-kickback-for-surface-pro-4-ckse2197.md

 ## I'm pleasantly surprised

-I've had my [Surface Pro 4][http://amzn.to/1WzBRfc] since November 2015, and have been pretty good about keeping it relatively safe.
+I've had my [Surface Pro 4][surface pro 4] since November 2015, and have been pretty good about keeping it relatively safe.
 However, the backing was starting to show a little wear the last few months, so when I had the opportunity to try out [Case Logic's Kickback (CKSE2197)][product], I decided to do so.

 When I received the Case Logic Kickback I admittedly had a bit of a difficult time actually getting it onto the back of my Surface.
 For whatever reason it took me longer than it should have to determine how to slide the backing onto the Surface's stand.
 However, once that was done I've kept it on my device for the last 4 weeks.